pulselabs-ai/flight-recorder-expo/README.md

 Note: You cannot use Expo Go since it doesn't support native modules.
 You must use the development build created by `npx expo prebuild`.

+## Triggering FlightRecorder via Device Shake

+After installation, you can access the FlightRecorder functionality by shaking the device:

+Shaking the device will stop the current recording session and display a sheet where users can:
+- Add additional details about the session
+- Review the recorded interactions
+- Submit the recording to PulseLabs

+This behavior works the same way on both iOS and Android platforms.

 ## Important Notes for Expo Projects

 1. **Native Module Support**: FlightRecorderSDK requires native code, so you cannot use it with Expo Go.
 You must use development builds.